WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

     - <img src="../data/image/2023-08-21-21-15-26.png"  width="1000">
 - Some categorical variables (e.g. PEP_FL and occupation_risk) seem to provide a strong signal to separate the low risk rating from the other two classes
   - <img src="../data/image/2023-08-21-21-23-05.png"  width="1000">
-- Class imbalance in target variable
+- Class imbalance in the target variable
   - <img src="../data/image/2023-08-21-20-34-22.png"  width="300">
 - Data quality
   - Missing values
-    - Missing name for some customers might be a deliberate effort to avoid detection
+    - Missing the name for some customers might be a deliberate effort to avoid detection
     - Missingness in occupation risk, days since joined and gender seems to be random
-  - Plausibility of values
+  - Potential erroneous values
-    - Invalid records with CNT = 0 but SUM != 0
+    - Invalid records with the count of transactions being 0 but the sum of transaction amounts not at 0
-    - There are customers with age >= 118 (older than the world's record holder)
+    - There are customers with age >= 118 (older than the world's record holder) and likely indicates missing value

 ## 3) Data preparation